kujukuju/MoonJamRelayServer/README.md

 1. Navigate to the moonjam website and generate your secret multiplayer keys. [https://jam.moon2.tv/dashboard](https://jam.moon2.tv/dashboard)
 2. **IMPORTANT** Create a text file in the root directory of your project named `relaykey.txt`.
 3. **IMPORTANT** Inside `relaykey.txt` paste your moon key for now.
 4. **IMPORTANT** Read your secret key from this file.
-Erros will use this file to compile your two projects (moon project and pleb project).
+Erros will use this file to compile your two projects (moon project and player project).
 5. Create a websocket connection to `wss://relay.moonjam.dev/v1`.
 If your language/engine requires you to configure your websocket, you should be sending binary data.
 7. Once the connection is established, send your key to connect to your relay server room.
 8. Send your data to the server with your secret key prepended to every message.